aa-sikkkk/satya/docs/CONTRIBUTING.md

 ### Contributing Content

-The educational content is community-editable and a core part of NEBedu.
+The educational content is community-editable and a core part of Satya.
 We encourage subject matter experts and educators to contribute and improve the content.

 *   **Content Structure**: All content must follow the JSON schema defined in [PROJECT_STANDARDS.md](docs/PROJECT_STANDARDS.md#41-json-schema-standards) and detailed in [content-explanation.md](docs/content-explanation.md#2-field-descriptions).
 *   **Content Quality**: Adhere to the [Content Quality Standards](docs/content-explanation.md#2-content-quality-standards) regarding language, accuracy, cultural sensitivity, and progression.